-The Complementary Technical Instructions issued by the CSN following the Stress Tests (ITC-ST) considered a schedule for implementation divided into 3 periods: short, medium and long-term, which correspond to the periods ending in the years 2012, 2014 and 2016.
-The dates are essentially the same for all the plants, with minor differences referring to certain plant-specific modifications.
-The tables shown in attachment 1 explicitly include the deadline for each of the actions to be adopted.
-Attachment 2 also includes the dates by which the CSN expects to have all the actions derived from the ENSREG Peer Review process fully finished.
+The Complementary Technical Instructions issued by the CSN following the Stress Tests (ITC-ST) considered a schedule for implementation divided into 3 periods: short, medium and long-term, which corresponded to the periods ending in the years 2012, 2014 and 2016.
+The dates were essentially the same for all the plants, with minor differences referring to certain plant-specific modifications.
+The tables shown in attachment 1 explicitly included the deadline for each of the actions.
+Attachment 2 also included the dates by which the CSN expected to have all the actions derived from the ENSREG Peer Review process fully finished.

-4.- RELEVANT ASPECTS OF THE REVISED NACP
+4.- RELEVANT ASPECTS OF THE REVISED NAcP

-As has been pointed out above, revision 1 of the NAcP is an update of the plan previously approved by the CSN in December 2012.
-This revision describes the updates and changes made to the plan.
+As it has been pointed out above, revision 2 of the NAcP is an update of the revision 1 of the plan previously approved by the CSN in December 2014.
+This revision describes the updates and changes made now to the Plan.